Got a Problem With Your U District Basement, Foundation or Concrete?

 Waterproofing a Basement in the U District of Seattle

-If you have a wet basement, why not let one of our inspectors check it out and determine what is allowing water to leak into it.
+If you have a wet basement, why not let one of these inspectors check it out and determine what is allowing water to leak into it.

 Property owners sometimes worry that making their basement waterproof is going to involve work on the basement walls, and for people with finished basements, that can be a problem.

-But many of our University District basement waterproofing solutions may not require any work on the walls themselves, but just on the land surrounding the home.
-Once we do our inspection, we can come up with a strategy to correct the situation.
+But many of the University District basement waterproofing solutions may not require any work on the walls themselves, but just on the land surrounding the home.
+Once they do an inspection, a specialist can come up with a strategy to correct the situation.

 University District Slab Jacking Services

-If a section of your concrete sidewalk, patio or driveway has sunk below where it is supposed to be, we can get that corrected.
-The process we use is called slab jacking.
-(We sometimes call it mudjacking because we like to refer to wet concrete as mud.)
+If a section of your concrete sidewalk, patio or driveway has sunk below where it is supposed to be, they can get that corrected.
+The process used is called slab jacking.
+(They sometimes call it mudjacking because they like to refer to wet concrete as mud.)

-Mudjacking describes the process where we shoot a thick substance underneath a sunken slab.
+Mudjacking describes the process where your work crew will shoot a thick substance underneath a sunken slab.
 This “mud” is strong enough to slowly force the slab upwards until it gets to the desired height.